Use the KOTS administration console UI

 • NodePort service

-To configure a local proxy through which to access the Admin Console, do the following:
+To configure a local proxy through which to open the Admin Console, do the following:

 kubectl kots admin-console -n NAMESPACE

-Replace NAMESPACE with the namespace value specified during installation.
+Replace NAMESPACE with the namespace value you specified during installation.
 The default is mission-control.

-The kubectl command opens localhost port 8800, which forwards to the kotsadm service.
+When you run the kubectl command, it opens localhost port 8800 and forwards to the kotsadm service.

 2. Optional: Use the --port flag to specify an alternate port.
 See the Replicated documentation for flag details.